OpenROV/openrov-cockpit/DEV-HOWTO.md

 * You have done a git clone of the openrov-cockpit repository
 * Are *NOT* running as root (that requires additional flags when doing the install)
 * You are not running on ARM (there were some intel only developmen dependencies that will break the default install)
+* If using the mock video options, FFMPEG needs to be installed on your machine.

 Step 1: Installation
 You need to install all of the dependecies that are needed.
 You do need an active internet connection when running this command.